dottjt/plastic/chapters/04-depression.md

 ### Depression Monologue

 "Moderately entertaining."
-Tonight's obligations are being delivered pro-rata in a cheerless harmony of subversive glee.
-The words, dragging themselves miserably along a serrated tarmac of circular modesty and profane tripe.
-Dead.
-Dead.
-Dead.
-Like the Dead Recurved Skunk of St. Nicholas' grave, which lies on it's belly in the tall notched grass besides the knurled quandry grasping at it's toes.
+Tonight's obligations are being delivered pro-rata amidst a cheerless harmony of subversive glee.
+The paraxial of thy gracious word, dragging thyself miserably along a serrated tarmac of profane lunacy and modest respite.
+Specularly contoured in a harlem of abjection, like the Dead Recurved Skunk of St. Nicholas' grave, which lies on it's belly in the tall notched grass besides the knurled quandry grasping at it's toes.

 Cheeky, in an attempt to tell a misplaced joke about the inequality of nuts.
 Hilarious, in the laughter which ensues.
 The crowd applauses.
 The Skunk staves night for one more day, and the after party is wild in it's veneration of critique.
 The Skunk is esteemed.
 Breasts are held.
-What a great day for comedy in this kowtow of pudicity, misplaced in the insecurity nibbling at your woes.
+Champange is saundered.
+What a great day for comedy in this kowtow of pudicity, misplaced in the absurdity nibbling at your woes.
 Although in keeping relevant with my response, I simply yawned at the review, testament to my perception as Queen in this brute resilience of force and sensuality.

-### Depression Monologue 2

 Victorian mal-la-la-laise.
 Oh dear.
 The scant face behind the ceiling snarls in grave fashion, hushing at the feint tapper of lovely's past.
 "Does the knife hurt, sweetie?
 Can you feel it grasp at your pain?
 Do you need it slightly closer to the EDGE of your HEART so you can SATIRISE my MALTREATMENT!?"
 I wasn't quite sure what to think of the haste pleasantries being thrown my way, unrecoverable in the thick unease permeating through my velvet angular plea.
 "My compliments to the chef!", I thought rather aimlessly, as I poured myself another glass of wine, confining myself to the tight pre-occupied spaces of my mind.
 A fallous attempt to withdraw my arrival from the world, where in a sudden snap of attention, I decide to embark my riches into the fabulous nooks and crannies of evaluation's eroded retreat.
 Cyclical cycle.
 Delicious tampoon.
 Where will you be when you lick my gloom.
 Et al.